pritesh-ranjan/Azure-DevOps/README.md

 ## Working on Azure Platform

-Open [https://dev.azure.com](https://dev.azure.com) on your browser and login with a microsoft account.
+Open [https://dev.azure.com](https://dev.azure.com) on your browser and log in with a microsoft account.
 Afte logging in the first thing we can do is create a new project, by clicking on the 'New Project' button.
 For first time users of Azure, we have to create an organization first.
 <br>
 ![new project by pritesh ranjan](resources/new_project.jpg?raw=true)